-We can visualize the real solutions to this system; see Figure 11.1.
+We can visualize the real solutions to this system; see Figure 11.1 on the next page.
 The common solutions occur wherever the circle and the hyperbola intersect.
-We see four intersections in the real plane; one of them is hilighted with a dot.
+We see four intersections in the real plane; one of them is highlighted with a dot.